HMS Bulwark (1899): Wreck site

 On 29 November divers sent to find the wreck reported that the ship's port bow as far aft as the sick bay had been blown off by the explosion and lay 50 ft east of the mooring.
 The starboard bow lay 30 ft further away.
 The remainder of the ship had been torn apart so violently that no other large portions of the wreck could be found.
 One 12-inch gun was located on 28 December, a considerable distance away from her mooring, and later recovered.

 The wreck is marked by the "East Bulwark" and "West Bulwark" buoys.
 It was designated as a controlled site in 2008 due to it being military remains and cannot be dived upon except with permission from the Ministry of Defence.

 Memorials

 A memorial to those lost on Bulwark and the minelayer Princess Irene (also lost in an accidental explosion) was erected at the Dockyard Church, Sheerness, in 1921.
 It was dedicated by Archdeacon Charles Ingles, the Chaplain of the Fleet, and unveiled by Admiral Hugh Evan-Thomas, Commander-in-Chief, The Nore.
 Victims of both ships are also commemorated on the Naval War Memorial at Southsea.
 Another memorial was placed in Woodlands Road Cemetery, Gillingham, Kent, as part of the Naval Burial Ground.

+There is a memorial stained glass window to one victim of the explosion in the church at Little Marlow, Lieutenant Edward Terence Doyne Finch, 1887-1914.